everpub/openscienceprize/proposal.md

 task.
 Researchers who invest time and resources risk constructing a solution which in the end is not up to scratch, leading to wasted effort.

-Even if a research team succeeds in assembling a state of the art approach to sharing their research from scratch, there is no system in place that allows them to share it with others in a way that lowers the bar to entry, gives them credit for doing so, and tracks reuse.

 Below we list some of the tools available to address each of the technical challenges: